oracle/weblogic-image-tool/documentation/1.10/content/userguide/tools/update-image.md

 title: "Update Image"
 date: 2019-02-23
 draft: false
-weight: 3
+weight: 4
-description: "The update command creates a new Docker image by applying WebLogic patches to an existing image."
+description: "The update command creates a new container image by applying WebLogic patches to an existing image."
 ---

-After you have created a Docker image with the Image Tool, you may want to change it from time to time.
-Use the `update` command to update the existing Docker images created with the Image Tool.
+After you have created a container image with the Image Tool, you may want to change it from time to time.
+Use the `update` command to update the existing container images created with the Image Tool.
 For example, you may want to:
 * Apply a WebLogic patch
 * Apply the latest PSU from Oracle
 * Create a new WebLogic domain (if one did not already exist)